urussov/maket/README.md

 # HTML/CSS layout

-Blank layout for the site
+Blank layout for the new site